Buildfire is now live in ChatGPT. Manage your app with AI.

 Competitive research will be another significant selling point.
 As you research your clients’ biggest threats in the industry, you’ll uncover one of two things; the competitors either have mobile apps or don’t have mobile apps.
 You might find some with an “app coming soon” listed on the website.
 But you can put that in the “has an app” category.

-If their competition has an app, you need to stress the importance of building one immediately to keep up with them.
+Competitors have an app Stress the importance of building one immediately to keep up with them.
 Otherwise, the client will be at risk of losing customers.

-Alternatively, if their competitors do not have an app, focus the pitch on becoming an early adopter to gain an edge.
+Competitors do not have an app Focus the pitch on becoming an early adopter to gain an edge.
 By getting to market before the competition, your clients can gain a significant competitive advantage in their industries.

 Create a Roadmap